 The application works by finding all mentions in the text that correspond to a label in UMLS.
 In some cases, more than one possible interpretation may be found for a piece of text.
 In that case, various knowledge sources are used to choose the best interpretation.

-Bio-YODIE is also available as a service; contact Xingyi Song (first initial dot surname at sheffield dot ac dot uk) for more information.
+Bio-YODIE is also available as a service - you can try it out here.
+Please contact Xingyi Song (first initial dot surname at sheffield dot ac dot uk) for more information.